MeveraStudios/Documentation/docs/Imperat/Introduction.md

 # Customizing Imperat

-If you wanted to register a [Context Resolver](Context%20Resolver.md) or a [Parameter Type](Parameter-Type.md) , or even set a [Suggestion Resolver](Suggestion%20Resolver.md) for tab-completion in commands, You would have to call some methods while configuring imperat.
+If you wanted to register a [Context Resolver](advanced/Context%20Resolver.md) or a [Parameter Type](basics/Parameter-Type.md) , or even set a [Suggestion Resolver](basics/Suggestion%20Resolver.md) for tab-completion in commands, You would have to call some methods while configuring imperat.

-With Imperat, you can even register your own sender/source type, check out [Source Resolver](Source%20Resolver.md) For a complete detailed guide on this, please check out [Dispatcher API](Dispatcher%20API.md)
+With Imperat, you can even register your own sender/source type, check out [Source Resolver](advanced/Source%20Resolver.md) For a complete detailed guide on this, please check out [Customizing Imperat](advanced/Customizing%20Imperat.md)

 *Big-example:*
 ```java